OluwafemiAyansola62/alx-pre_course/0x01-git/README.md

-read me in new direct
+read me in new direct updated